 I’ve recently been the opening keynote speaker for two major energy events, with talks that focused on the future trends that will impact the energy industry, primarily from the perspective of energy utilities.

-The first was for Accenture’s International Utilities and Energy Conference 2012 held in San Francisco, with a global audience from over 35 countries.
+The first was for Accenture’s International Utilities and Energy Conference held in San Francisco, with a global audience from over 35 countries.
+My keynote was translated in real time into Russian and Chinese — that’s how diverse the audience was.

 The second was for Enercom 2012, Canada’s leading energy conference held in Toronto, which featured a similar senior level audience from across Canada.